techmatters/.github/.github/ISSUE_TEMPLATE/product_feature.md

 ---
-name: Terraso Product Feature
+name: Feature Spec (Terraso)
-about: create a feature with the default content for Terraso features
+about: Create a new feature and describe its product, engineering and design work
 title: ''
 labels: ''
 assignees: ''